rtoal/plang-glossary/README.md

 An implicitly applied type conversion.

 ### Comprehension
-A composite value defined by means of an expression that generates the components.
+A composite value defined by means of an expression that generates the components of the composite.

 ### Concrete Class
 A class that is allowed to have instances.